nxp-mcuxpresso/mcuxsdk-doc/boards/MCX/frdmmcxa166/index.rst

 wide range of development tools, including NXP MCUXpresso IDE, IAR Embedded Workbench, and Arm Keil MDK.
 The board is lead-free and RoHS-compliant.

-For debugging the MCXA166 MCU, the FRDM-MCXA166 board uses an onboard (OB) debug probe, MCU-Link OB, which is based on another NXP MCU: LPC55S69
+For debugging the MCXA166 MCU, the FRDM-MCXA166 board uses an onboard (OB) debug probe, MCU-Link lite OB, which is based on another NXP MCU: LPC55S16